edward-stuart-johnson/data-analytics-power-bi-report/README.md

 ### Create key measures

-I created some of the key measures that will be used in the report.
+I created some of the key measures used in the report.
 These give me a starting point for building the analysis:

 I created a measure called Total Orders that counts the number of orders in the Orders table:

 Total Orders = COUNTROWS(Orders)

-I created a measure called Total Revenue that multiplies the Orders[Product Quantity] column by the Products[Sale Price] column for each row, and then sums the result:
+I created a measure called Total Revenue that multiplies the Orders[Product Quantity] column by the Products[Sale Price] column for each row and then sums the result:

 Total Revenue = SUMX(Orders, Orders[Product Quantity] * RELATED(Products[Sale Price]))

-I created a measure called Total Profit which performs the following calculation: For each row, subtract the Products[Cost_Price] from the Products[Sale_Price], and then multiply the result by the Orders[Product Quantity]. then, it sums the result for all rows:
+I created a measure called Total Profit, which performs the following calculation: For each row, subtract the Products[Cost_Price] from the Products[Sale_Price], and then multiply the result by the Orders[Product Quantity].
+Then, it sums the result for all rows:

 Total Profit = SUMX(Orders, (RELATED(Products[Sale Price]) - RELATED(Products[Cost Price])) * Orders[Product Quantity])